Marwen-93/landmarksfaceproject-/README.md

 this project is landmarked face detection by predict  of  68 points
 ## 1: read the data image and XML file
-data downloaded from [Click](https://ibug.doc.ic.ac.uk/resources/300-W/)
+data downloaded from [Click](https://ibug.doc.ic.ac.uk/resources/300-W/) read image and excart landmarks and crops linges from xml file

 ## 2 : Crop image and scaling landmarks coordination